10 Real Terraform Interview Questions (and Expert Answers!) — 2025 DevOps Guide

 🔒 For example:

-You write a rule — “All S3 buckets must use KMS.”
-With the right setup, Terraform checks that during the plan.
-If it fails — the run is blocked.
+You write a rule: “All S3 buckets must use KMS.”
+Wired up correctly, Terraform checks that during the plan.
+Rule fails, run blocked.

-Some of these tools run right in your CI pipeline, others plug into HCP Terraform directly.
+Some of these tools live in your CI pipeline.
+Others plug straight into HCP Terraform.

-Want to go deeper? terraform test lets you write unit tests for your modules — and it fits right into your CI pipeline.
+Want to push further? terraform test lets you write unit tests for your modules, and it drops right into CI.

 Final Thoughts

-And that’s it.
-10 questions, 10 real answers — not just to help you survive an interview, but to help you walk in confident, prepared, and dangerously well-informed.
+That’s the set.
+10 questions, 10 real answers.
+Not to help you scrape through an interview, but to walk in confident, prepared, and dangerously well-informed.

 Thank you for reading!
 Don’t forget to check out the video version for additional insights and visuals.